 Like Östermalm, Norrmalm is one of the top areas to go to if you love shopping.

-The NK Department Store is the most famous in Stockholm and often considered the most luxurious.
+The NK Department Store is the most famous in Stockholm and is often considered the most luxurious.
 NK boasts six floors of shopping and dining.
 Even the art nouveau building in which it is housed exudes grandeur.
 If you want a look at contemporary Swedish culture, this is a good place to find it.

 The department store is packed with Swedish fashion, lifestyle, and homeware brands.
 The basement level houses a food hall where you can pick up traditional Swedish delicacies, or head to the restaurant and café on the top floor instead.